vkhot2023/kpmg/README.md

 Their values are in order of Platinum > Premium Gold > Standard Gold > Silver > Bronze > Lost Customers

-Describtion of this Titles explained in PPT Document
+Describtion of this Titles explained in PPT Document.

 Screenshot of DashBoard:

 ![3](https://user-images.githubusercontent.com/115641570/223104375-c8939597-5c95-4989-b258-116978f888b7.PNG)

 Above Dashboard is interactive.
-User can applied thier own combination on DashBoard. we applied different analysis on this data.
-Customer segmentation according to their Title completed with the help of RFM Model.
+Users can apply their combination on DashBoard.
+We applied different analyses to this data.
+Customer segmentation performed according to their Title.
+These Titles were generated with the help of the RFM Model.
-More information could find out in PPT Document
+More information could find out in the PPT document developed an RFM model to provide a list of high-potential target customers.

 Link: https://github.com/vkhot2023/kpmg/blob/main/kpmg%20ppt.pdf

 ### Data Analysis

-After successfully completion of Model development step, we achieved customer segmentation based on thier potential customer capabilities
+After completing of Model development step, we achieved customer segmentation based on their potential customer capabilities

                                                        Existing Customers
 <img src="https://user-images.githubusercontent.com/115641570/223116370-0aa6014e-77ec-4e94-a836-daf6133fcf5b.png" width="450" height="300" /> <img src="https://user-images.githubusercontent.com/115641570/223120003-26d69581-a2c2-4fed-bc1d-01e0ab14c52b.png" width="450" height="300" />